 The colored rings are used as a code to identify the substance inside the ampoule.
 This makes it easier to sort them for the purposes of storage, labeling, and packaging.
 These rings are machine-readable for easier identification and printed by rotating discs using heavy-metal-free inks for safety reasons.

-Between ampoules and vials
+Difference between ampoules and vials

 Ampoules are meant for single-use or single-dose applications since they are sealed at the neck with heat and you have to crack them open to extract the contents.
-With vials is another story.
+With vials it is another story.
 You only need to remove the caps or pierce the rubber stopper with a syringe.
 As for the content inside, ampoules store unstable chemical compounds and highly volatile elements while vials are for storing stable compounds.